A6du11ah/DAASH-IUTCricShot/README.md

 Welcome to our project for detecting cricket shot types from video footage using machine learning!
-This project aims to classify cricket shots in real-time, leveraging advanced computer vision and deep learning techniques.
+This project aims to classify cricket shots in real time, leveraging advanced computer vision and deep learning techniques.